MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_mod_diffalg.rst

 .. c:type:: desc_t

-   The :c:type:`desc_t` type is an `abstract data type <https://en.wikipedia.org/wiki/Abstract_data_type>`_ (ADT) representing the descriptor shared by all real and complex TPSAs with the same internal structure driven by the number of variables and parameters, and their maximum order(s).
+   The :c:type:`desc_t` type is an `abstract data type <https://en.wikipedia.org/wiki/Abstract_data_type>`_ (ADT) representing the descriptor shared by all real and complex GTPSAs with the same internal structure driven by the number of variables and parameters, and their maximum order(s).

 .. c:type:: tpsa_t